xamarin/GoogleApisForiOSComponents/Firebase.CrashReporting/component/GettingStarted.md

 ## Upload symbol files

-In order to view human-readable crash reports, you need to upload symbol files to Firebase Console after each build.
-To achieve this, you will need to upload the executable of your app that is generated after a build (the executable file lives inside of **Your.app** that is generated commonly inside of **bin** folder of your project).
+In order to view human-readable crash reports, you will need to upload symbol files to Firebase Console after each build.
+To achieve this, you will need to upload the executable of your app that is generated after each build (the executable file lives inside of **Your.app** that is generated commonly inside of **bin** folder of your project).
 But first, you will need to download the **service account key** to authenticate your uploads:

 1. Go to [Firebase Console][1] and select your project.
 2. Open **project settings** and go to **Service Accounts** tab.